|Session project is held||Delivery Mode||Project registration opens||Project registration closes||Project dates||Attendance|

 Once you've successfully enrolled, we will email you with instructions on how to register for a project.

 Once you've registered for a project, you will need to upload a signed and witnessed Deed Poll to Canvas.
 This is a compulsory requirement of your enrolment in this unit.
+Without it, you will not be able to continue in the unit.
 Make sure you consider the acknowledgments in the deed carefully before submission.
 You will be granted access to Canvas the week before teaching starts for your enrolled session and you will need to submit your Deed Poll before the first day of class.